microsoft/TOXIGEN/README.md

 **WARNING: This repository contains and discusses content that is offensive or upsetting.
 All materials are intended to support research that improves toxicity detection methods.
 Included examples of toxicity do not represent how the authors or sponsors feel about any identity groups.**

-## Download the data
+## Downloading the data

 [Download the ToxiGen dataset](www.google.com).
 The full training dataset, including metadata about the prompts.

-## Generate data with ToxiGen demonstration-based prompts
+## Generating data with ToxiGen demonstration-based prompts

 To pass the collected prompts in the dataset into the pretrained language model (GPT-3) and generate new sentences, run this command: